govau/cga-docs/docs/usage/create_manifest.md

 Application manifests tell `cf push` what to do with applications.
-This includes everything from how many instances to create and how much memory to allocate to what services applications should use.
+This includes information such as disk size and which buildpack to use.

 Here is a basic manifest.yml example for a static site